MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/technical-reference/amsi-protection-may-not-be-working.md

 **Resolution: Enable the real-time protection service**

-If you're using Microsoft Defender as your antimalware scan engine, ensure that real-time protection is enabled on each server listed in the Failing Servers section of this health report.
+If you're using Microsoft Defender as your antimalware scan engine, ensure that real-time protection is enabled on each server listed in the "Failing Servers" section of this health report.

 1. Click the **Start** button.